Ottoman Crete: Rebellions against Ottoman rule

 In 1840, Egypt was forced by Palmerston to return Crete to direct Ottoman rule.
 Mustafa Pasha angled unsuccessfully to become a semi-independent Prince of Greece, but the Christian Cretans instead of supporting him, rebelled and once more drove the Muslims temporarily into siege in the towns.
 An Anglo-Ottoman naval operation, restored control in the island and Mustafa Pasha was confirmed as the governor of the island but under command from Constantinople.
 He remained there until 1851 when he was summoned to Constantinople, where, despite relatively advanced age (his early fifties) he had a successful career, he became grand vizier several times.

 After Greece had achieved its independence, Crete became an object of contention, as the Christian part of its population revolted several times against Ottoman rule.
 Revolts in 1841 and in 1858 secured some privileges, such as the right to bear arms, equality of Christian and Muslim worship and the establishment of Christian councils of elders with jurisdiction over education and customary law.
 Despite those concessions, the Christian Cretans maintained their ultimate aim of union with Greece, and tensions between the Christian and Muslim communities ran high.
 In 1866, the Cretan Revolt this began.

 The uprising, which lasted for three years, involved volunteers from Greece and other European countries, where it was viewed with considerable sympathy.
 Despite early successes of the rebels, who quickly confined the Ottomans to the northern towns, the uprising failed.
-Ottoman Grand Vizier A'ali Pasha personally assumed control of the Ottoman forces and launched a methodical campaign to retake the rural districts, which was combined with promises of political concessions, notably by the introduction of an Organic Law, which gave the Cretan Christians equal (in practice, because of their superior numbers, majority) control of local administration.
+Ottoman Grand Vizier 'Aali Pasha personally assumed control of the Ottoman forces and launched a methodical campaign to retake the rural districts, which was combined with promises of political concessions, notably by the introduction of an Organic Law, which gave the Cretan Christians equal (in practice, because of their superior numbers, majority) control of local administration.
 His approach bore fruits, as the rebel leaders gradually submitted.
 By early 1869, the island was again under Ottoman control.
 The island was made a vilayet with a special status with a firman dated 18 September 1867.